 Refined Foods: Perhaps not so “Fine”

+Over the past couple weeks I have been studying all the vitamins and minerals our body needs, the sources they come from, their functions, various uses in treatment and the effects of deficiency or toxicity.
 I came across a few themes when it comes to vitamins and minerals.
 First, significant amounts of many vitamins and minerals are lost during food processing and/or cooking.
 Second, depleted soil (which is an ever-increasing problem with modern agriculture) causes nutrient depleted foods.
 Here are a few examples (all taken from “Staying Healthy with Nutrition” by Elson M. Haas”):

 o Vitamin E – “The protective covering or germ part of the grains is what contains the E, which is lost easily in the milling of flour or in the refinement of grains.
 For the vitamin E to be preserved, extraction of the oils from nuts and seeds must be done naturally, as by cold-pressing, rather than by heat or chemical extraction, which is used commonly in food processing”